ralphjsmit/filament/docs/09-advanced/01-render-hooks.md

 - `PanelsRenderHook::RESOURCE_TABS_START` - The start of the resource tabs (before the first tab), also [can be scoped](#scoping-render-hooks) to the page or resource class
 - `PanelsRenderHook::SCRIPTS_AFTER` - After scripts are defined
 - `PanelsRenderHook::SCRIPTS_BEFORE` - Before scripts are defined
+- `PanelsRenderHook::SIDEBAR_LOGO_AFTER` - After the logo in the sidebar
+- `PanelsRenderHook::SIDEBAR_LOGO_BEFORE` - Before the logo in the sidebar
 - `PanelsRenderHook::SIDEBAR_NAV_END` - In the [sidebar](../panels/navigation), before `</nav>`
 - `PanelsRenderHook::SIDEBAR_NAV_START` - In the [sidebar](../panels/navigation), after `<nav>`
 - `PanelsRenderHook::SIMPLE_LAYOUT_END` - End of the simple layout container, also [can be scoped](#scoping-render-hooks) to the page class